mmu-webdesign/l4-IWD-web-block/rwd-02-start-coding.md

 ### Working *mobile first*

+**Important**

->Keep your browser window small (mobile size - no more than half) - don't develop your site with your browser set to fill the screen - we are developing *mobile first*.
+> Keep your browser window small (mobile size - no more than half) - don't develop your site with your browser set to fill the screen - we are developing *mobile first*.

 ### MS Windows specific issues